daredloco/live-controls/README.md

 - Added InputFields (Text, Numeric, Date, Time, Color) to Popups called by Livewire

 ### Todo
-- Add option to call popup with custom options (Add a constructor for custom popups like in lagoon charts library)
+- Add option to call popup with custom options (Add a constructor for custom popups like in lagoon charts library, maybe with an aditional array $options or such)
 - Add inputfields to popups called from controller
 - Add more types of inputfields (Select, Radio, Checkbox, ...)
 - Add to show loading spinner